-- ½ cup cookie butter, melted
+- ½ cup cookie butter melted

-- 1 + ½ cup heavy cream
+- 1 ½ cups heavy cream

-- ½ tsp. ground cinnamon
+- ½ teaspoon ground cinnamon

 - ¾ cup powdered sugar

-- Press the crust into an 8 inch spring form pan.
+- Press the crust evenly into the bottom of the prepared pan.

 - In a mixing bowl, add in the cold heavy cream.
 Whip on medium until it begins to thicken.
 Turn the mixer on high and beat until the cream reaches soft peaks.